 - Adamantinoid or mucinous

 An individual seborrhoeic keratosis can easily be removed if desired.
 Reasons for removal may be that it is unsightly, itchy, or catches on clothing.

 Methods used to remove seborrhoeic keratoses include:

-- Cryotherapy (liquid nitrogen) for thinner lesions
+- Cryotherapy (liquid nitrogen) for thinner lesions (repeated if necessary)

-- Curettage & cautery
+- Curettage and/or electrocautery

-- Laser surgery
+- Ablative laser surgery